-Prior to my private practise, I worked for Mind Norfolk & Waveney Mind at the Low Cost Counselling Service (LCCS), where I was one of the service’s in-house therapists for two years.
+I completed my core psychotherapy training in July 2025.
+I’ve worked in private practise for over two years, and before that, I worked for Mind Norfolk & Waveney Mind at the Low Cost Counselling Service (LCCS), where I was one of the service’s in-house therapists for almost two years.

-I am a trainee member of United Kingdom Council for Psychotherapy (UKCP).
+I am a trainee member of United Kingdom Council for Psychotherapy (UKCP) currently awaiting accreditation after completing Masters-level studies in psychotherapy.

 *Unfortunately, I cannot currently offer these workshops to psychotherapy clients I am actively working with, due to professional boundaries and the ethical framework I adhere to.